 This program is the first and only permitted deer immunocontraception program in North Carolina and as such serves as a test case for this type of non-lethal population control.
 This project is a collaborative effort between many partners, including the Village of Bald Head Island, the North Carolina Wildlife Resource Commission, the United States Department of Agriculture Wildlife Services, and the Bald Head Island Conservancy.

 Questions about our deer program?
-Email /deer and one of our deer team members will get back to you!
+Email our Conservation Department firstname.lastname@example.org and we will get back to you!